 If you have no other ongoing debts, have cash to spare, and would rather say goodbye to your student loan debt than put the money in savings, you can make overpayments on your loan in the following ways:

 Pay an additional amount online to the Student Loans Company with a credit or debit card.
-A minimum of £5 applies, and you'll be charged 1.5% extra if you pay by credit card.
+A minimum of £5 applies, and you will be charged 1.5% extra if you pay by credit card.

 Send a cheque or postal order to the Student Loans Company, making sure to write your Student Support Number on the back.

-Set up a direct debit by contacting a Student Loans Company adviser.
+Set up a direct debit or standing order by contacting a Student Loans Company adviser.

-Finally, for those who would rather wait it out, all student loan debts will be wiped at some point later in your life.
-If you started university between 1990 and 1997 and are under 40, your debt will be written off when you reach 50 or 25 years after repayments were first due, whichever comes sooner.
+If you started university between 1990 and 1997 and are under 40, your debt will be written off when you reach 50, or 25 years after repayments were first due - whichever comes sooner.

 For 1998-2005 starters, student debts will be disregarded when you reach 65.